Ethereum Price Crashes Below $1,500, Why FTT and BNB Sparked Downtrend - NewsBreak

 Ethereum Bulls Defend $1,200 Support As Price Holds; How Long Will This Last?

-ETH’s worth loses its $1,500 help as the value trades to a area of $1,250 earlier than bouncing off this area.
-ETH’s worth continues to look bearish with the market’s present state, as issues look unsure for many merchants and buyers.
-ETH’s worth stays weak throughout all...
+ETH’s price loses its $1,500 support as the price trades to a region of $1,250 before bouncing off this region.
+ETH’s price continues to look bearish with the market’s current state, as things look uncertain for most traders and investors.
+ETH’s price remains weak across all timeframes...

 Bitcoin Price Takes Major Hit, Why The Bears Are Not Done Yet

-Bitcoin value declined over 10% and even spiked beneath $18,000.
-BTC stays at a danger of extra losses, because the FTX faces extra warmth.
-Bitcoin began did not recuperate floor and declined over 10%.
-The value is buying and selling beneath $19,500 and the 100 hourly easy transferring common.
-There’s...
+Bitcoin price declined over 10% and even spiked below $18,000.
+BTC remains at a risk of more losses, as the FTX faces more heat.
+Bitcoin started failed to recover ground and declined over 10%.
+The price is trading below $19,500 and the 100 hourly simple moving average.
+There is a...

 Comments / 0